 Student Behavioral Case Management at NC State (also known as NC State CARES) was established in 2014 to provide support for students in crisis or who have been identified as exhibiting concerning or worrisome behaviors.
 The program works closely with campus resources to provide early intervention for students who may be struggling personally or whose behavior has led others to be concerned for their well-being.
 Case managers meet with students and provide access to resources while following up with them and monitoring their progress.

-NC State Prevention Services provides mental health education, outreach, and resources related to addressing issues including alcohol and other drugs, suicide prevention, and more.
+NC State Prevention Services provides mental health education, outreach and resources related to addressing issues including alcohol and other drugs, suicide prevention and others.
 In addition, NC State CARES is also housed in this department.

 Campus Health Services

-Student Health Services provides comprehensive and specialized care to NC State students.
-In addition to primary care, Student Health offers dental, physical therapy, gynecological services, and a pharmacy on site.
+Campus Health Services provides comprehensive and specialized care to NC State students.
+In addition to primary care, Student Health offers dental, physical therapy, gynecological services and a pharmacy on site.